Seavleu/khmeraid/README.md

-# Khmer Aid - Next.js Application
+# jonghelp - Next.js Application

-A Next.js application for managing and sharing aid resources in Cambodia, built with Supabase for database operations.
+A Next.js application for managing and sharing aid resources in Cambodia, built with RESTAPIs for database operations.

 ## Project Structure